Singing bowls from Nepal

 Buddha and the Child Jesus meet in the Krippana.

-The lives of these two great personalities of world history have often been described and comparisons made between their work.
+The lives of these two great personalities of world history have often been described and comparisons been made between their work.
 Even today, thousands of years after their lives, both still have an attraction that fascinates millions of people around the globe every day.
 Their lives and their teachings were very different.
-And yet she is united by her vision of entering infinity - "enlightenment" - through a peaceful and non-violent coexistence based on renunciation as well as respect and esteem for all living beings.
+And yet it is united by their vision of entering infinity - "enlightenment" - through a peaceful and non-violent coexistence based on renunciation as well as respect and esteem for all living beings.